-Key takeaway: Minimum wage is the lowest legal employee pay rate, and it differs by state and sometimes city.
+Minimum wage is the lowest legal employee pay rate and it differs by state and sometimes city.

 Minimum wage laws are intended to foster an acceptable standard of living for all working people.
-They were introduced to stimulate the economy following the Great Depression, and today they serve to protect employees, though their provisions have changed considerably since the 1930s.
+They were introduced to stimulate the economy following the Great Depression and, today, they serve to protect employees, although their provisions have changed considerably since the 1930s.
 In the near-century since they were established, federal and state minimum wage laws have often diverged.

 Under the FLSA, employers must pay all nonexempt employees additional wages for overtime.
 Nonexempt employees who work more than 40 hours in a workweek are entitled to overtime rates of at least 1.5 times their usual wages.
 (Note that weekend work doesn’t automatically count as overtime; it’s only overtime if the employee works more than 40 hours in a workweek, regardless of the days.)

 Not all employees are entitled to overtime pay under the FLSA.
 There are six major FLSA overtime exemptions:

 The United States Department of Labor also lists partial overtime pay exemptions that may apply if your company is in the agricultural, petroleum, healthcare or public service sectors.

 Some U.S. employees are exempt from federal minimum wage requirements.
 All these employees are also exempt from the FLSA’s overtime pay requirements: